Relapsing polychondritis facts

 There is no one specific test for diagnosing relapsing polychondritis.
 Blood tests that indicate inflammation, such as an elevated erythrocyte sedimentation rate (ESR), C-reactive protein, and others, are often abnormal when the disease is active.

 If tissue cartilage is biopsied, the involved cartilage will demonstrate nonspecific signs of inflammation.

 Can relapsing polychondritis be associated with other diseases?

 Yes.
-The doctor will be interested in determining whether or not signs of the following diseases are present along with relapsing polychondritis: vasculitis, Wegener's granulomatosis, systemic lupus erythematosus, ankylosing spondylitis, Reiter's disease, psoriatic arthritis, rheumatoid arthritis, Behcet's disease, Churg-Strauss syndrome, polyarteritis nodosa, myelodysplasia, and others.
+The doctor will be interested in determining whether or not signs of the following diseases are present along with relapsing polychondritis: vasculitis, granulomatosis with polyangiitis, systemic lupus erythematosus, ankylosing spondylitis, Reiter's disease, psoriatic arthritis, rheumatoid arthritis, Behcet's disease, Churg-Strauss syndrome, polyarteritis nodosa, myelodysplasia, and others.